 - If you disconnected the drain hose during the move, connect it again securely (there is usually a clamp) to the washer.
 Insert the washer drain hose into the wall drain pipe.
 Check that the wall pipe is standing up straight and that the drain hose isn't pushed too far down the wastewater drain pipe.
 New washer drain hoses have a plastic hook on the end that the drain hose clips into.
 This prevents you from pushing it in too far.
-If you end up with water constantly filling the washer and emptying, the drain hose is pushed too far down the pipe.
+If you end up with water constantly filling and emptying the washer, the drain hose is pushed too far down the pipe.

 - If the drain hose isn't long enough for the new location, you can extend it with a special connector and additional hose.

 - Slide the washer into place making sure that none of the hoses or drains become kinked or compresses.

 - Be sure that the washer is level.
 You can test with a level (your smartphone may have an app) and correct by adjusting the feet under the washer.
 Leveling the washer reduces vibrations and helps prevent leaks.
 If your washer is older and doesn't have adjustable feet, use wood shims or heavy cardboard to balance.